Once Upon a Time in the West (album): Overview

-The album's cover artwork has received some mixed publicity for being different.
-The band's frontman, Richard Archer, stated the band wanted "to break the rules," and it was labelled as "The white album of the digital culture" by Peter Saville.
+The album's cover artwork received some mixed publicity for being different.
+Drummer Steve Kemp and guitarist Ross Phillips told the Dutch music website FaceCulture that the record label had recommended just having a photograph of Hard-Fi on the cover.
+Lead singer Richard Archer stated the band wanted "to break the rules," and it was labelled as "The white album of the digital culture" by Peter Saville.

 History

-The band's debut album, Stars of CCTV sold over 1 million copies worldwide and spawned the singles: "Cash Machine", "Hard to Beat" and "Living for the Weekend".

-Although the band were offered Abbey Road Studios, they decided they would again record in their "Cherry Lips" studio, which earned its name from the colour used to paint the walls.
+The band's debut album, Stars of CCTV sold over 1 million copies worldwide.
+Due to this success they were offered Abbey Road Studios, but they decided they would again record in their "Cherry Lips" studio, which earned its name from the colour used to paint the walls.
 The band expanded the studios to have more space.

 The band already had ten songs that were thought suitable for the album, but Richard Archer decided that he wanted to spend at least a year concentrating on those ten, re-working the songs and just trying to improve them.
 In order to improve the songs, the band would play new songs live to see some reception towards what they had been working on and then seeing what they could add or take off.

 Through a video podcast, which was broadcast through YouTube, MySpace and iTunes, the band uploaded episodes of how things were going, offering a taste of what was to come and what recording was like among other things such as Ross giving a step to step guide on how to make tea.

 "The label were breathing down our necks as soon as we started this album.
 When we were recording, the label wanted it yesterday.
 They didn't want to take any chances.
 We built our own studio for the sessions so everything took a little longer than expected.
 We were in there working, experimenting with our new setup and the label weren't hearing anything.
 They started freaking out and talking about pulling the plug and putting us in a new studio with a new producer.
 I had to tell them to get a f**king grip."